Dyfed: Headquarters

 The administrative headquarters of Dyfed County Council was Carmarthen, whilst the largest settlement was Llanelli.
 Other significant centres of population included Haverfordwest, Milford Haven and Aberystwyth.

 Continued use of name

-The name Dyfed was retained for such purely ceremonial purposes as the Lord Lieutenancy and in the name of some regional bodies such as Dyfed–Powys Police & Dyfed Telecom, but some databases, including that of Royal Mail, continued its use at least until 2008, causing confusion in online commerce.
+The name Dyfed was retained for such purely ceremonial purposes as the Lord Lieutenancy and in the name of some regional bodies such as Dyfed–Powys Police, Dyfed Telecom, and Dyfed Digital, but some databases, including that of the Royal Mail, continued its use at least until 2008, causing confusion in online commerce.

 Geography

 Dyfed has a long coast on the Irish Sea to the west and the Bristol Channel to the south.
 It is bounded by the preserved counties of Gwynedd to the north, Powys to the east and West Glamorgan to the southeast.

 Ceredigion, the northernmost part of Dyfed, has a narrow coastal strip and the Cambrian Mountains cover much of the east of the county.
 The highest point is Plynlimon at 752 m, on the slopes of which five rivers have their sources: the Severn, the Wye, the Dulas, the Llyfnant and the Rheidol, the first two of which flow eastwards into England and the last three of which flow westwards to the Irish Sea.
 Further south in Ceredigion the land is less mountainous, and the River Teifi forms the border with Carmarthenshire for part of its length.